ephieo/heroku-sql-challenge/README.md

 1.  ### Student locations

-    List the names of each student along with the location of their cohort.
+    List the username of each student along with the location of their cohort.

     <details>
     <summary>Hint</summary>
-    Remember you can use joins to connect to tables together and access information from both.
+    Remember you can use joins to connect two tables together and access information from both.
     </details>

     #### Expected result